Control-M/EM and Control-M/Server High Availability with Oracle/MSSQL/External PostgreSQL

 Automatic Failover

 An automatic failover occurs when the secondary Configuration Agent detects that the primary Control-M/EM or Control-M/Server and its Configuration Agent is not alive and the production on the primary has stopped unexpectedly.
-This can occur due to a hardware malfunction, machine crash, a network card stops responding, or if all components are down.
+This can occur due to a hardware malfunction, machine crash, unresponsive network card, or when all components are down.

 Control-M/EM: To ensure that the primary Control-M/EM is not functioning, the following conditions must be met before an automatic failover occurs (default: 60 seconds):